-With businesses going online and the increasing popularity of online purchases, users migrate from cash to digital payments.
-The latter include payments made over the Internet and mobile payments at POS via smartphone applications.
-According to Statista, the total digital transaction value is expected to reach US$10,517,932m by 2025 showing an annual growth rate (CAGR 2021-2025) of 12.01%.
+With businesses going digital and the increasing popularity of online shopping, users are shifting from cash to digital payments.
+The latter include payments over the Internet and mobile payments at POS via smartphone applications.
+According to Statista, the total value of digital transactions is expected to reach $10,517,932 million by 2025, representing a compound annual growth rate of 12.01%.

-The widespread use of digital payments strongly affects the increasing popularity of digital wallets which are well on their way to becoming the most popular payment method since they are convenient, easy to use, safe, and provide users with a wide range of financial opportunities.
-According to the World Payments Report, the number of digital wallet users globally will reach 4 billion by 2024.
+The widespread adoption of digital payments has a strong impact on the increasing popularity of digital wallets, which are poised to become the most popular payment method due to their convenience, ease of use, and security, offering users a variety of financial options.
+According to the World Payments Report, the number of digital wallet users worldwide will reach 4 billion by 2024.

-Read on to get an in-depth understanding of an e-wallet app development process, learn about e-wallet types, and make a step forward crafting your own digital wallet.
-And make sure to check out our recent blog post where we’ve clarified the cost breakdown of e-wallet app development.
+Most off-the-shelf solutions offer only a limited range of services.
+At the same time, businesses and individuals still have specific needs that aren’t covered by the available e-wallets features.
+Therefore, there’s still room for the development of new wallets that would fit into the digital payments market.
+Read on to understand the e-wallet app development process, learn more about the different e-wallet types, and take a step forward in developing your own digital wallet.
+And be sure to check out our recent blog post where we explained the cost of e-wallet app development.

-We grouped digital wallets into categories based on their target audience, delivery technology, and goals.
-Let’s clarify what’s the difference between them and check out the most widespread and demanded e-wallets types.
+We’ve categorized digital wallets based on their target audience, delivery technology, and goals.
+Let’s clarify what the difference between them is and look at the most widespread and in-demand e-wallet types.

 Depending on the target audience, e-wallets can be divided into three groups.

-A closed digital wallet can be developed by a company selling products and/or services.
-Its use is limited by making payments for the products and/or services directly provided by the wallet issuer.
+A closed digital wallet may be developed by a company that sells products and/or services.
+Its use is limited to payments for the products and/or services offered directly by the issuer of the wallet.

-Semi-closed e-wallets are online prepaid accounts that allow users to make transactions at listed merchant locations.
-To accept payments from semi-closed wallets, merchants need to enter into an agreement with the wallet issuer.
+Semi-closed e-wallets are online prepaid accounts that allow users to make transactions at listed merchants.
+To accept payments from semi-closed wallets, merchants must enter into a contract with the wallet issuer.

-Open e-wallets can only be issued by banks or by institutes partnered with banks and are used for the purchase of goods and services up to the pre-funded amount.
+Open e-wallets can only be issued by banks or by institutions partnered with banks and are used to purchase goods and services up to a certain amount.

 Classification by delivery technology